-First-time homebuyers are typically younger than those looking to purchase their second or third home.
+First time home buyers are typically younger than those looking to purchase their second or third home.
 Because of their age, first-timers usually have less funds for a down payment and might also have student debts, poor credit, or financial worries that make it hard to finance a purchase.
-This makes it important to read online guides and examine the best mortgages for first time buyers specifically.
+This makes it important to examine the best mortgages for first time buyers specifically.

 - Dedicated FHA loan search